zforster/zakforster/content/posts/lambda-or-fargate/index.md

 The next technological leap came with the introduction of [serverless](https://aws.amazon.com/serverless) architectures, which fundamentally changed the way modern applications are constructed.
 Serverless solutions abstract away both server maintenance and capacity planning, allowing engineers to focus on the code to solve a particular problem, as opposed to the supporting infrastructure.
 Despite the name, applications using serverless architectures still run on virtual servers; we as engineers are simply abstracted away from those server instances.

 Two popular serverless compute engines are [AWS Fargate](https://aws.amazon.com/fargate/) and [AWS Lambda](https://aws.amazon.com/lambda/).
-In this article, we compare and contrast these two compute engine to help you make a more informed decision as to which most suits your project needs.
+In this article, we compare and contrast these two compute engines to help you make a more informed decision as to which most suits your project needs.

 ## Introducing AWS Fargate